bonsai-rx/docs/articles/documentation-style-guide.md

 In general, we have converged on three types of articles, organized into distinct website sections, to address the needs of most people and their different learning styles.

-* Manual - hosts documentation that explains the basic workflow of the package or functions of the various operators.
+* `Manual` - articles explaining the core concepts of the package and functions of its various operators.
-* Reference - hosts technical documentation for each operator, generated automatically by `docfx` from XML comments in source code or supplemented with individual operator articles.
+* `Reference` - technical documentation for each operator, generated automatically by `docfx` from XML comments in source code or supplemented with individual operator articles.
-* Tutorials - hosts examples or tutorials for various applications.
-This section is optional, but valuable for more complicated applications or packages which require operators from other packages for their execution.
+* `Tutorials` - examples or tutorials about using the package.
+This section is optional, but valuable for more complex applications or when packages interoperate deeply with other packages.

 To construct these sections:

-1) Ensure that the `docs` folder has an `articles` and `tutorials` folder.
+1. Ensure that the `docs` folder has an `articles` and `tutorials` folder.
 The `api` folder is automatically generated.
-2) For the navigation bar at the top of the website, edit the `docs/toc.yml` file to reflect the location and name of the various folders.
+2. For the navigation bar at the top of the website, edit the `docs/toc.yml` file to reflect the location and name of the different folders.

 ```yml
 - name: Manual